juansensio/py-template/README.md

 make pypi
 ```

-Make sure to change the name of your project, version, and all the required information in the `setup.py` file.
+Make sure to set the correct name of your project, version, and all the required information in the `setup.py` file.